BretFisher/kubernetes-mastery/slides/assignments/01kubectlrun.md

 This will scale the deployment to three replicas (two more containers).

-3.3. `kubectl logs --selector=run=ticktock --tail=1`
+3.3. `kubectl logs --selector=app=ticktock --tail=1`

-All the resources created with `kubectl run xxx` will have the label `run=xxx`.
+All the resources created with `kubectl create deployment xxx` will have the label `app=xxx`.
+If you needed to use a pod selector, you can see them in the resource that created them.
+In this case that's the ReplicaSet, so `kubectl describe replicaset ticktock-xxxxx` would help.

-Therefore, we use the selector `run=ticktock` here to match all the pods belonging to this deployment.
+Therefore, we use the selector `app=ticktock` here to match all the pods belonging to this deployment.